audunhalland/entrait/README.md

 ### Case 4: Truly inverted _internal dependencies_ - static dispatch
 All cases up to this point have been _leaf dependencies_.
 Leaf dependencies are delegations that exit from the `Impl<T>` layer, using delegation targets involving concete `T`'s.
-This means that it's impossible to continue to use the entrait pattern and extend your application behind those abstractions.
+This means that it is impossible to continue to use the entrait pattern and extend your application behind those abstractions.

-To make your abstraction _extendable_ and your dependency _internal_, we have to keep the `T` generic.
+To make your abstraction _extendable_ and your dependency _internal_, we have to keep the `T` generic inside the [Impl] type.
 To make this work, we have to make use of two helper traits:

 ```rust